 Anytime your dog is forced to endure surgical procedures to a joint, he will likely benefit from supplements containing chondroitin, glucosamine or MSM.
 These types of supplements may help protect whatever cartilage is left in your dog’s joints, and they may even help your dog regenerate that which has been lost.

-Some of the most notable signs and symptoms of joint problems in dogs include:
+Some of the most notable signs and symptoms of joint pain and other related problems in dogs include:

 Even if your dog responds very well to one of these supplements, you should still consider employing additional treatment strategies.
 This will likely provide even better results than using the supplement alone and give your dog the best chance at a high quality of life.